dpjanes/node-iotdb/docs/atomic-theory.md

 * some explicitly restrict sending one value of brightness, assumably it is implicit in all the others
 * some use Linked Data, others use domain-specific magic words (e.g. "org.alljoyn.Bus.Type.Max")

-Next, we'll note that if we handed this ask a task to a programmer "can you translate from A to B?" it would be fairly straightforward (if not a little tedious) to move between these various systems.
+Next, we&apos;ll note that if we handed this ask a task to a programmer "can you translate from A to B?" it would be fairly straightforward (if not a little tedious) to move between these various systems.
 Of course, our goal here is to demonstrate something stronger: that with the right description, we can automate translation.

-Next, we'll note that there's not always 100% fidelity in translation: AllJoyn can describe brightnesses that cannot be expressed in IPSO (e.g. 0.105).
+Next, we&apos;ll note that there&apos;s not always 100% fidelity in translation: AllJoyn can describe brightnesses that cannot be expressed in IPSO (e.g. 0.105).

-Finally, we'll note that none of standards (except perhaps SAREF) can necessarily model correctly "the real world".
+Finally, we&apos;ll note that none of standards (except perhaps SAREF) can necessarily model correctly "the real world".
 For example, consider a lamp that has three brightnesses, off, half-bright, and fully-on.
 IPSO would express these brightnesses as 0, 50 and 100.
 But what does a brightness of 40 mean for this thing?

 # An Atomic Description Example

-Here's our proposed Atomic description of AllJoyn's brightness:
+Here&apos;s our proposed Atomic description of AllJoyn&apos;s brightness:

 	schema:name "brightness"
 	schema:description "Holds the current brightness value of the device"